suncoast-devs/handbook/lessons/react-hooks-react-router/lecture.md

 ---

-# Update the TodoPage to have a link "home"
+# Update the TodoPage to have a link "home."

 ```jsx
 return (